Digital Risk Monitoring Guide: Detect External Threats Early

 1. Asset Discovery & Attack Surface Management

 You can’t protect what you don’t know exists.
 Start by mapping everything your company has online.
-Websites, cloud services, forgotten subdomains.
-Employee social media accounts that mention work.
+Websites and cloud services.
+Forgotten subdomains.
 Code repositories with API keys.
 Third-party integrations nobody remembers setting up.

 Most companies think they know their digital footprint.
 They don’t.
+Your digital footprint is bigger than you think.
 The average organization discovers 3-5 times more external assets than they originally knew about.
 That forgotten subdomain from 2019?
 The cloud database someone spun up for a project?
 The acquired company’s infrastructure nobody migrated?
 All potential entry points.

 You need automated tools that continuously scan for new assets as your business grows and changes.
 Manual asset inventories go stale within weeks.